yarinAl/MyShows/README.md

 1. Create episode page

 2.  fix 2 things episode-from-api and season-from-api must be added again and checked
-3.  refactor code (another service or 2 if needed and more order also no double code)
+3.  refactor code (another service or 2 if needed and more order also no duplicated code)

 ## DB: